 One surprising feature in the hard rectangular landscape is the round bastion at the northern end of the site, looking like a concrete sheep-fold, which was an original part of the design.

-The pre-1957 blocks are characterised by their coloured opaque glass cladding.
+The other blocks on the Golden Lane Estate which were built before 1957 are characterised by their coloured opaque glass cladding.
 Colour is a notable feature of all Chamberlin, Powell and Bon’s important early works.
 The most dramatic example is the bright yellow walling of Great Arthur House.